Remote Hybrid Classrooms

 Cameras in your classroom are connected to the classroom computer in the instructor’s teaching station.
 This equipment functions similarly to the webcam in your laptop and the microphone in a headset.
 The main difference is that the camera view will capture the front of the room and the document camera video can be sent through Zoom for any diagrams, figures, equations, or annotations you want to share with remote students.
 We have a small application on the desktop that will let you choose which camera view to send to your Zoom session.

-New for Fall of 2020, we have added an integration between UNM Learn and Zoom.
-This allows instructors to schedule and manage Zoom meetings from within their course.
-We have also added an automated integration that will move any Zoom recordings you make to your Kaltura My Media tool for later review and playback for your students.
+An integration between UNM Learn and Zoom allows instructors to schedule and manage Zoom meetings from within their course.
+For instructors who wish to record their lectures for later review and playback, any Zoom cloud recordings you make are moved to your Kaltura My Media tool and can be made visible to students in UNM Learn.

 Because we all must anticipate potential disruptions due to any illness or quarantine order, faculty should be prepared to switch to teaching remotely (from offsite or their office) as needed should circumstances arise that prevent classroom access.